 Transition Sudbury and District is a sub-group set up in 2010 to raise awareness of the key issues centred around promoting initiatives, activities, projects and events to encourage sustainable living and reduction of carbon emissions.

-Film shows, guided walks, visits to environmental schemes, debates on energy issues, swap shops are just a selection of the events and initiatives which have taken place through the Transition Group.
+Film shows, guided walks, visits to environmental schemes, debates on energy issues, Give and Take events are just a selection of the events and initiatives which have taken place through the Transition Group.

 The Partnership has also supported a ‘Warmer Homes’ initiative, organised Eco-Fairs, an annual apple pressing day and encourages the use of green energy as much as possible.